 “Presence” is the seventh studio album by Led Zeppelin, released by Swan Song Records on March 31, 1976.

-The cover, inside sleeve and back of the album features various images of people with a black obelisk-shaped object.
+The cover and inside sleeve of the album was created by Hipgnosis and features various images of people with a black obelisk-shaped object.

 Inside the album sleeve, the item is referred to simply as “The Object” aka “The Obelisk“.
 It was intended to represent the “force and presence” of Led Zeppelin.